Nilesh8817/Data-Science/Travel Insurance claim/README.md

 ## Dataset Description

-A zipped file containing train, test and sample submission files are given.
-The training dataset consists of data corresponding to 52310 customers and the test dataset consists of 22421 customers.
+A file consists of data corresponding to 50552 columns which are 50552 customers and of 12 Features (Columns).
 Following are the features of the dataset

    - Target: Claim Status (Claim)